adrnmlgrto-oct/kwikpos-development-guide/docs/getting-started.md

 2. **Get Access & Onboarding**

-    - Contact your team lead for repository access to both projects
+    - Contact your team lead for organization access for the project repositories
     - Request credentials for:
         - AWS access (for KwikPOS Live deployment)
         - Database connections (MySQL, SQL Server, PostgreSQL)